plloyd11/craftand/src/content/careers/digital-ads-manager copy.md

 ---
-title: Digital Ads Manager
+title: Assistant Account Executive
-excerpt: This is where the short description of the job requirement will go.
+excerpt: support the C&C team in campaign planning and execution, research and analysis, and crafting marketing communications.
 date: 2020-01-15
 tags:
 - ads